VakhoKontridze/VCore/Documentations/SwiftUI VIPER Architecture.md

 `Factory` takes `Parameters` as argument if there is data to be passed from the presenting scene.
 If not, empty `Parameters` object should not be removed, as it's used by a `Router` for identifying which scenes it navigates to using ``navigationDestination(for:destination:)` modifier.

 Since objects are communicating via protocols, they can be swapped out with a non-default implementations.
-For instance, we can declare protocols in a shared framework, alongside with `View` and `Presenter` objects, and implement different `Interactor`'s and `Router`'s in two separate apps, effectively reusing the same scene while only changing endpoints that they connect to, and scenes to which they can navigate.
+For instance, we can declare protocols in a shared framework, alongside with `View` and `Presenter` objects, and implement different `Interactor`s and `Router`s in two separate apps, effectively reusing the same scene while only changing endpoints that they connect to, and scenes to which they can navigate.
 When even just one component is replaced, a new factory method must be added, as it requires a different dependency injection.

 ## Parameters